joshhartigan/iu-coreutils/README.md

 arise, and output the executable to `FILE`.
   The reason I will not need to link executables together is because each utility in this collection will be in its own contained C files.
+  When run with no arguments, the Buildfile will compile all `.c` files in the directory.

 **Header Files**